allx-g/allx-g/README.md

 # Hello! 👋

 My name is *Alex*.
 I am a *web developer* because I'm obsessed with coding and I care about design.
-Foryears now, I've been particularly passionate about applications that not only aid, but serve to elevate the student learning experience.
+For years now, I've been particularly passionate about applications that not only aid, but serve to elevate the student learning experience.
+The goal is to learn enough to start making my **own** applications.

 Some of my favorites:
 - Notion